 Aging Face: Loss of Facial Volume and Contour

-Many California Skin Institute patients who visit our providers point out that the shape of their face seems to have changed over the years.
+Many California Skin Institute patients point out the shape of their face seems to have changed over the years.
 This is a very common concern, and visual signs of an aging face can manifest in small – but very noticeable – changes in facial structure and contour.

 One reason for this occurrence is the depletion of fatty tissues and partial migration of fat deposits downward, due to gravity.
 Commonly, this becomes visible in the cheeks, which appear more hollow and provide less contour.